Jeremiah Chapter 2 Continued

 It seems they had begun to worship many gods.
 Some of them made from wood into idols.
 A piece of wood, no matter how beautifully carved, has no power to help anyone.
 God tells them to call on these idols to help them and see how far they get.

 Jeremiah 2:29 “Wherefore will ye plead with me? ye all have transgressed against me, saith the LORD.”

-Strive and contend, chide, murmur, and complain, when evil came upon them, as if the Lord dealt hardly with them, and as if they had never sinned against him.
+Strive and contend, chide, murmur, and complain, when evil came upon them, as if the Lord dealt harshly with them, and as if they had never sinned against Him.
 When their case would not bear to be brought into judgment and examined openly; what would they get by that but shame and disgrace?

 It seems the only time they call on the LORD is when they are in trouble.
 He says here, if these false gods are so powerful, why are you calling on Me?